sperrowblind/manga_recommendation_model/README.md

 `source .env.sample`

 ## Running the Application
-From this point, you can start the application with `flask run`
+From this point, you can start the application with `flask run` (You may need to run `python manga_recommendation_clean_data.py` first, I tried to fix this so you don't need to)

 You will be brought to a screen with three buttons: Predict Rating, Find New Manga, and Search for Manga